cardano-foundation/developer-portal/docs/get-started/installing-cardano-node.md

 ghc --version
 ```

-You should see something like this:
+You should see something like this (current versione 8.10.7):
 ```
-The Glorious Glasgow Haskell Compilation System, version 8.10.4
+The Glorious Glasgow Haskell Compilation System, version 8.10.7
 ```

 Check `cabal` version: